deekshith-poojary98/pytest-test-analyzer/README.md

 # pytest-test-analyzer

-A powerful tool for analyzing pytest test files and generating detailed reports.
-This tool helps you understand your test suite structure, decorator usage, and test organization.
+A powerful Python tool that analyzes pytest test files and generates comprehensive reports.
+Get deep insights into your test suite by analyzing test structure, decorator patterns, and test organization.
+Perfect for understanding and maintaining large test suites, tracking test coverage patterns, and identifying areas for test optimization.

 ## Features